Canterbury Cathedral is the venue for three Canterbury Choral Society concerts a year plus our annual Family Carols service.

 The Queningate will be open after the performance until the audience has departed, so that patrons may return to their cars in the Broad Street car park.

-COUCHING: Please avoid loud, uncovered coughing during a concert, especially in quieter moments.
+COUGHING: Please avoid loud, uncovered coughing during a concert, especially in quieter moments.

 MOBILE DEVICES: Please make sure the sound is switched OFF.